Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Experiments

 \textbf{Configurations}.
 Following the setup in DFRD, we perform experiments as follows.
-Unless otherwise specified, all experiments are conducted on a centralized network with $N = 10$ active clients.
-The parameter $\omega \in \{0.01, 0.1, 1.0\}$ is varied to simulate different levels of data heterogeneity.
-To model scenarios with heterogeneous models, we assign exponentially distributed budgets for each client, formulated as: \( R_i = \left[ \frac{1}{2} \right]^{\min \left\{ \sigma, \left\lfloor \rho \cdot \frac{i}{N} \right\rfloor \right\}} (i \in [N]), \) where both $\sigma$ and $\rho$ are positive integers.
-We fix $\sigma = 4$ and consider the values $\rho \in \{5, 10, 40\}$ for our experiments.
-For Mosaic, we set the loss weights as $\lambda_e=1$, $\lambda_d=5$, and $\lambda_i=10$, and fix $\lambda_{\text{soft}}=0.8$ and $\lambda_{\text{hard}}=0.2$ for soft and hard label guidance.
-All baseline methods are implemented strictly following their respective default configurations.
-Unless otherwise noted, all experiments use ResNet-18 \cite{He_2016_ResNet} as the backbone and are executed using PyTorch on a single NVIDIA A100 GPU.
-We further examine the effect of both intra-architecture scaling (ResNet-8 to ResNet-101) and cross-architecture heterogeneity (e.g., VGG vs. ResNet), with results reported in Appendix~\ref{extended_exp}.
+Unless otherwise specified, all experiments are conducted on a centralized network with $N=10$ active clients.
+To simulate different levels of data heterogeneity we vary the Dirichlet concentration parameter $\omega\in\{0.01,0.1,1.0\}$ and partition training data across clients according to a Dirichlet distribution $Dir(\omega)$.

+For all pure image classification experiments we use ResNet-18 \cite{He_2016_ResNet} as the default backbone.
+To study model heterogeneity among image models we assign exponentially distributed model-capacity budgets per client \( R_i = \left[\tfrac{1}{2}\right]^{\min\left\{\sigma,\left\lfloor \rho\cdot\frac{i}{N}\right\rfloor\right\}}\quad(i\in[N]), \) with $\sigma=4$ and $\rho\in\{5,10,40\}$.
+For NLP tasks we use DistilBERT \cite{Sanh_2019_DistilBERT} as the feature backbone.
+For multimodal classification we extract image features via ResNet and text features via DistilBERT, concatenate the modality features, and apply a lightweight fully connected classifier for final prediction.

+For Mosaic we set loss weights $\lambda_e=1$, $\lambda_d=5$, $\lambda_i=10$ and distillation weights $\lambda_{\text{soft}}=0.8$, $\lambda_{\text{hard}}=0.2$, with empirical threshold $\tau=1000$.
+Our sensitivity analysis (Figure~\ref{fig:hyperparam_full}) confirms that these defaults generalize across all nine benchmarks without dataset-specific tuning.
+For new datasets, we recommend adjusting $\tau$ based on the average client data size, as clients with fewer than $\tau$ samples benefit most from the inversion loss.
+All baseline methods follow their default configurations.
+Unless otherwise noted, experiments are run with PyTorch on a single NVIDIA A100 GPU and results are averaged over three random seeds.

 \textbf{Evaluation Metrics.} We assess FL performance using both local and global test accuracy.
-Local accuracy (L.\textit{acc}, in round brackets) is computed by evenly splitting the test set across clients and evaluating each local model individually.
-Global accuracy (G.\textit{acc}) is obtained by testing the server-side global model on the full test set.
-All results are averaged over three random seeds for robustness.
+Local accuracy (L.\textit{acc}, in round brackets) is computed by evenly splitting the test set across clients and evaluating each local model individually, while global accuracy (G.\textit{acc}) is obtained by testing the server-side global model on the full test set.
+In addition, we further evaluate the generated samples to examine both their quality and potential privacy risks.
+Specifically, we adopt the Inception Score (IS), the Fréchet Inception Distance (FID), the Silhouette Score (SS), and Pairwise Diversity (PD), which jointly measure fidelity, diversity, and the extent to which generated samples may unintentionally reveal information from the real data \cite{Metrics}.